dascentral/dotfiles/technologies/laravel.md

 ### Refactoring to Actions

-Refactoring to Actions is an pattern introduced by our friends at [Spatie](https://spatie.be) that helps you keep your controllers and models skinny.
+Refactoring to Actions is a pattern introduced by our friends at [Spatie](https://spatie.be) that helps you keep your controllers and models skinny.
 Read their blog post for an in-depth introduction.

 * **Article:** June 2019 - [Refactoring to Actions](https://freek.dev/1371-refactoring-to-actions)